Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * K13 defines robot kinematics and must be defined first
 * D defines the actuator types and Denavit-Hartenberg parameters
 * A defines the minimum, maximum and home angles
-* B allows setting specific parameters directly
+* B defines actuator types and specific other settings
 * P behaviour of axes, specific for a robot type
 * Q quality of calculation to allow balance between precision and time needed for calculation
 * R reporting mode to get information about current configuration or recommendations about good parameter settings